 - Tortilla chips or crackers

-This spicy lentil chili is sure to take the edge off of the wind howling and leaves rustling outside.
-The warming stew & spices heat you from the inside out.
+This warming, full-bodied meal is sure to take the edge off of the wind howling and leaves rustling outside.

 Spicy lentil chili with beans